raselTarikul/CIFAR10_KNN/README.md

+# K-NN on CIFAR10
-# Exprement on CIFAR10 dataset using k-nearest neighbors algorithm
+Exprement on CIFAR10 dataset using k-nearest neighbors algorithm